beacon-biosignals/StableHashTraits.jl/docs/templates/index_template.md

 1. the pre-transformed type is sufficient to disambiguate the hash of the downstream object *values* absent their object *types*.
 2. the post-transformed types do not change unless the *caller inferred* type of the input it depends on changes

 The latter criteria is more stringent than type stability.
-A function input could have an inferred type of `Any`, be type stable, and return either `Char` or an `Int` depending on the value of its input.
+A function input could have caller inferred type of `Any`, be type stable, and return either `Char` or an `Int` depending on the value of its input.
 Such a function would violate this second criteria.

 ### Examples